EWC-consortium/eudi-wallet-rfcs/ewc-rfc001-issue-verifiable-credential.md

 ## 3.4 Discover response

-Once the well-known endpoint for **issuer server** configuration is resolved, the response is as given below:
+Once the well-known endpoint for **issuer server** configuration is resolved, the response is as given below with credentials_supported as defined by [6]:

 ```json
 {